-We use the word combo “old fashioned” to describe lots of things.
+The word combination “old fashioned” gets used to describe a lot of things.
 Old-fashioned cars, old-fashioned diners, old-fashioned tools and so on.
 The terminology suggests something of the past.
 Something original.
 Something classic and, in its time, something prestigious.

-You’ve likely seen it on drink menus too, usually under “classics”, as the recent craft cocktail trend in America plants its flag in hipster neighborhoods.
-Yes, double-digit dollar signs attached to elaborate combinations of liqueurs and aperitifs of all sorts now decorate most refuges and speakeasies.
-You can keep your IPAs, I declare; the cocktail is back and it’s a great time to be alive.
+You’ve likely seen it on drink menus too, usually under “classics”, thanks to the recent craft cocktail trend planting its flag in hipster neighborhoods.
+Yes, double-digit dollar signs attached to elaborate combinations of liqueurs and aperitifs of all sorts now decorate the menus of most establishments.
+You can keep your IPAs; the cocktail is back and it’s a great time to be alive!

-The old fashioned quite literally refers to the old-fashioned way of making a cocktail.
-The original cocktail, some might say (though the historians will award that honor to the Sazerac).
+The Old Fashioned quite literally refers to the old-fashioned way of making a cocktail.
+Some say it’s the original cocktail.
 The recipe, much like the flavor profile, is classic and simple: sugar, bitters, spirits and maybe a splash of water to dissolve the sugar.

-The old fashioned calls for Angostura bitters.
+The Old Fashioned calls for Angostura bitters.
 Which is perfect.
 A classic deserves a classic.
 Angostura bitters are just a few decades younger than bourbon itself.
 There was, once upon a time, the great Angostura shortage of the late 2000s, in which drink prices skyrocketed.
-My friends, I cannot imagine an old fashioned without our almighty Angostura compound.
-Nor can I imagine the going rate of cocktails increasing.
-The average tax for a well-crafted libation is $12—too much as it is.
+It’s hard enough to imagine not having access to the almighty Angostura cocktail flavoring, let alone cocktail prices increasing.

+Old Fashioneds do not have fruit in them.
+Establishments too often boast OFs on their menus but then the barkeep reaches for an orange and few cherries and smashes away.
+Please don’t do this.
+And if you do, don’t call it an Old Fashioned.
 Muddle the fruit if you must, taint your bourbon if you must, but don’t tarnish the name.
-Cocktails of the muddled variety are “new fashioned”.
-Not old fashioned.
+Cocktails of the muddled variety are “New Fashioned”.
+Not Old Fashioned.
 Forever remember this quote of the perverted nastiness of the mind:

 “I once entered the bar of the Drake Hotel in Chicago where an ancient presided over a veritable American wing of glasses and bottles, and tried to explain that I wanted an Old Fashioned without fruit except the lemon.
 The Nestor of the decanters waxed as livid as a Marxist on May Day, smashed a champagne glass he was polishing and danced up and down on the duck-boards in an ecstasy of rage.
 ‘Young impudent sir,’ he screamed, ‘my hair is hoary –with eld,’ he added as an afterthought.
 ‘Man and boy I’ve built Old Fashioned cocktails these sixty years.
 Yes sir, since the first Armour was pushing a wheelbarrow in a slaughterhouse, and I have never yet had the perverted nastiness of mind to put fruit in an Old Fashioned.
 Get out, scram, go over to the Palmer House and drink.’”

-So how about the recipe?
-How should old fashioneds be created?
-There are three basic sins that regularly rotate among undereducated establishments:
+So what’s the proper way to create the classic?
+There are three basic sins that regularly rotate among misguided cocktail enthusiasts:

-Bad whiskey is bad whiskey.
-You’ll never get around the influence—the bite and bitterness—bad whiskey is going to have.
-It doesn’t have to be expensive whiskey.
-It just can’t be the gut-rot that’s sold for $19 a gallon.
-Spend at least $35.
-Or remember that life is short and buy a bottle of Woodford Reserve.
+The third is bad whiskey.
+You’ll never get around the influence—the bite and bitterness—bad whiskey is going to impart.
+It doesn’t need to be expensive whiskey.
+Just avoid the got-rot bottom-shelf stuff.
+Because life is too short for bad whiskey.

+The next step is the most important: Like a baby, never shake the Old Fashioned.
 Stir.
-Stir for several seconds.
-At least 15.
-Twenty is better but at least 15.
-A good stir will incorporate all of the flavors so they’re all getting to know each other, and the drink will be well chilled.
+Stir for 15-20 seconds.
+A good stir will incorporate all of the flavors so they’re all getting to know each other, and the drink will be well chilled and slightly diluted.

-Then, finally, strain into an old fashioned glass (see how important this cocktail is?
+Finally, strain into an Old Fashioned glass (see how important this cocktail is?
 It has a glass named after it) with one large ice cube.
-The large ice cube is important.
-It keeps the drink cold without further delusion.
+The large ice cube keeps the drink cold without further dilution.
 If you do not have large ice cubes, just pour it on rocks and drink it faster.

 Orange peels are very flammable so this is super easy.
 The flamed citrus adds a mild smokiness to the drink.
 But never use a lighter for this process unless you enjoy the flavor of butane.
 Use a wooden kitchen match as shown in the video.